-6. Conclusions
+Conclusions

-In the previous sections, the analysis and optimization of a HV connector was presented using simulation methods with subsequent verification by means of a measurement.
+In the previous sections, the analysis and optimization of an HV connector was presented through the use of simulation methods with subsequent verification by means of a measurement.
 An identical procedure was chosen for both steps with the triaxial procedure in order to ensure a comparability of the results.

-Another advantage is that with the help of the simulation in a standardized arrangement, reliable figures for the EMC criteria screening attenuation and coupling impedance can be determined at a very early stage of the connector development, thus making a faster, more efficient and cost-optimized design possible.
+An additional advantage is that with the help of the simulation in a standardized arrangement, reliable figures for the EMC criteria screening attenuation and coupling impedance can be determined at a very early stage of the connector development, thus making a faster, more efficient and cost-optimized design possible.